-Immune effector cell differentiation & protective host responses against microbial pathogens in vivo
+Immune effector cell differentiation & protective host responses against microbial pathogens and tumors in vivo

-Microbial pathogens invasion usually triggers potent host immune responses, however efficient protection and pathogen killing require the presence of effector cells and combinations of inflammatory signals that are ill-defined in most infections.
+Microbial pathogens invasion usually triggers potent host immune responses, however efficient protection and pathogen killing require the presence of effector cells and combinations of inflammatory signals that are ill-defined in most infections and during cancers.

-Our work therefore focuses on precisely defining these events in vivo.
-Specifically, we investigate (i) the inflammatory signals and related pathways, and innate immune cells that regulate T cell differentiation, and (ii) the cross-talks between memory T cells and innate immune cells during recall infections.
-Innate immune cells include monocytes, macrophages, dendritic cells and lymphocytes.
-We also use various models of acute infections in mice, namely the bacteria Listeria monocytogenes, Streptococcus pneumoniae, the viruses Vesicular Stomatitis virus and Murine Cytomegalovirus and the parasites Plasmodium yoelii and Toxoplasma gondii.
+Our work therefore focuses on precisely defining these events using mouse models and when possible patient samples.
+Specifically, we investigate (i) the inflammatory signals and related pathways, and innate immune cells that regulate CD8 T cell differentiation, and (ii) the cross-talks between memory T cells and innate immune cells during infections as well as tumor progression and (iii) the protective immune response against malaria.
+Immune cells we focus on include monocytes, macrophages, dendritic cells and T and B lymphocytes.
+We use various models of infections in mice, namely the bacteria Listeria monocytogenes, the Vesicular Stomatitis virus and Murine Cytomegalovirus and various murine Plasmodium parasites.
 We take advantage of a range of advanced fluorescent-tracer based methodologies to monitor immune cells in situ.
-We use cell transfer experiments and novel genetically modified mice models in which dynamic cell functions can be monitored and/or in which functional subsets of immune cells can be selectively eliminated.
+We conduct cell transfer experiments and take advantage of novel genetically modified mouse models in which dynamic cell functions can be monitored and/or in which functional subsets of immune cells can be selectively eliminated.

-Overall, the goal of my laboratory is to improve our fine understanding of the factors that orchestrate antimicrobial host protective immune responses in vivo.
-We believe that our work will contribute to better immune cell-mediated preventive and therapeutic vaccination strategies.
+Overall, the goal of my laboratory is to improve our fine understanding of the factors that orchestrate antimicrobial and antitumoral host protective immune responses in vivo.
+We believe that our work will contribute to better immune cell-mediated preventive and therapeutic strategies.

 Laurent Chorro, Ph.
 D., Postdoctoral fellow